huijunwu/libgdx-ai-wiki/Message-Handling.md

 	messageDispatcher.update();
 ````
 **must be placed in the game's main update loop** to facilitate the correct and timely dispatch of any delayed messages.
 Notice that the message dispatcher internally calls [GdxAI.getTimepiece()](https://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/GdxAI.html#getTimepiece--) to get the current AI time and properly dispatch delayed messages.
+This means that
+- if you forget to update the timepiece the delayed messages won't be dispatched.
-This means that the timepiece should be updated before the message dispatcher.
+- the timepiece should be updated before the message dispatcher.

 ## Receiving a Message ##